What is Headless Commerce?

-It might just be the answer to your Configure, Price, Quote queries.
-Streamlined, efficient, easy-to-adopt – what more could you need?
+It might just be the answer to your Configure, Price Quote queries.
+Streamlined, efficient, and easy to implement.

 How does Logik.io's Commerce Logic Engine Supercharge Product Configuration?